viperleed/viperleed/doc/index.rst

         License<content/appendix/license>
         content/appendix/notes_for_developers

-   A PDF version of this documentation is available for download in the version selection menu in the bottom right corner of this page.
+   A PDF version of this documentation is available for download in the version-selection menu in the bottom-right corner of this page.

 .. raw:: latex